emilbols/PatternReco/README.md

 In images there is a number of pictures of dummy and glass sensors.

 We can start by tuning the algorithms to smoothly detect these edges.
 The edge_finder.py contains a function called edge_find that uses the Canny algorithm to do edge detection.
+It then has two methods for extracting the edge coordinates.
+One method relies on finding contours with OpenCV, the other fits a line using a hough transform.

 still_images.py runs this functions on still images, which we can use to optimize the algorithm on the sensor images.